Copyright in compilation

 Copyright in compilation is a facet of copyright law that may provide copyright protection to a compilation (or collection) of material, irrespective of copyright in the underlying material.

 In the copyright law in the United States, such copyright may exist when the materials in the compilation (or "collective work") are selected, coordinated, or arranged creatively such that a new work is produced.
 Copyright does not exist when content is compiled without creativity, such as in the production of a telephone directory.
 In the case of compilation copyright, the compiler does not receive copyright in the underlying material, but only in the selection, coordination, or arrangement of that material.

 In the European Union, copyright in compilation due to the creativity of selection and arrangement is one facet of the Database Directive of 1996, which also protects databases from extraction of substantial content that represents significant work by the compiler.

 Copyright of material used in compilation

 A compilation may include any combination of public domain material or copyrighted material, owned by the compiler or others.
 If a compilation uses material under copyright by someone else, compilation protection does not grant the compiler rights to that material or permission to use it without license, and it does not give the compiler the right to prevent others from reusing the individual elements in the compilation.
 Rather, it exists independently of any copyright protection that may apply to the material used in the compilation itself.

 Confusion sometimes occurs when the copyright status of the elements is conflated with the copyright status of the compilation.
 For instance, copyright on a filmed musical may lapse, but public display of the film without license may remain a copyright infringement if the songs performed therein are still protected by copyright.

+United States law

+Along with derivative works, compilations are a type of work that employs material not created by the author while being copyrightable in its own right.
+Compilations are defined in the Copyright Act of 1976 as follows:

+A "compilation" is a work formed by the collection and assembling of preexisting materials or of data that are selected, coordinated, or arranged in such a way that the resulting work as a whole constitutes an original work of authorship.
+The term "compilation" includes collective works.

+Compilations and derivative works represent different forms of authorship: compilations are formed by "selecting, bringing together, organizing, and arranging previously existing material of all kinds, regardless of whether the individual items in the material have been or ever could have been subject to copyright."
+On the other hand, derivative works are created by "recasting, transforming, or adapting one or more preexisting works" that are within the subject matter of copyright.
+Section 103 of the statute clarifies that a compilation of preexisting materials or data is copyrightable if it represents an original work of authorship in itself; the copyright status of the compilation is independent of that of the preexisting material.